famicomical/snesdecoder/README.md

 Detailed info about the SNES contoller can be found on [GameSX](https://gamesx.com/controldata/snesdat.htm)

 ## Motivation ##
-This project was inspired by an [old forum post](https://nfggames.com/forum2/index.php?msg=26296) on NFGgames I wanted to use my SNES controller on other consoles, but I felt a universal computer would be overkill for accomplishing that.
+This project was inspired by an [old forum post](https://nfggames.com/forum2/index.php?msg=26296) on NFGgames.

+I wanted to use my SNES controller on other consoles, but I felt a universal computer would be overkill for accomplishing that.
 All of the existing solutions that I'm aware of use a computer or custom logic.
 With discrete components that don't require programming, this design is trasparent about what it does, and is